aperdomo/app-template/README.md

 This is a simple template for conveniently standing up full-stack projects.
 It is dockerized and is composed of:

 - An app service layer that is using Laravel 11.x
-  - + is using Apache as a web server.
+  - ... and is using Apache as a web server.
 - A frontend layer using React.
-  - is using Vite as a frontend build tool.
+  - ... and is using Vite as a frontend build tool.
 - A MySQL database.

 When initally built, the Laravel application should be accessible at: